Skip to content

 • shita (down)

-The body follows the movement with slight rotation from the hips (koshi) while maintaining a stable center.
+The body follows the movement with slight rotation from koshi, while the center of gravity remains stable.

 Purpose